 Seeking a foodie getaway to a warm, beach destination?
 Along Alabama’s Gulf coast, food lovers will enjoy the abundant fresh seafood served with Southern hospitality.
-For your stay, I recommend the Island House Hotel Orange Beach located along the sugar-sand beach and just a short drive from local restaurants.
+For your stay, I recommend the Island House Hotel Orange Beach – a DoubleTree by Hilton located along the soft, white sand beach and just a short drive from local restaurants.

 Disclosure: My three-night stay at Island House Hotel Orange Beach was hosted by Gulf Shores & Orange Beach Tourism.
 Also, this post contains affiliate links.
 As always, all opinions are my own.